-The majority of low velocity pitchers who come through the 3X Velocity Camps have serious hip mobility issues.
+The majority of low-velocity pitchers who come through the 3X Velocity Camps have serious hip mobility issues.
 It is such an issue that I had to include an entire hip mobility training session to the camps.
-The reason is because it is almost impossible to train the high velocity pitching mechanics when the pitcher has hip mobility problems.
+The reason is that it is almost impossible to train high-velocity pitching mechanics when the pitcher has hip mobility problems.

 In this article, I will cover the key findings of hip mobility and there correlations to pitching velocity.
 I will also give you some basic knowledge of how to remedy your hip mobility issues and start supporting more transfer of energy from your lower kinetic chain into your upper kinetic chain.

 When I talk about hip mobility, I am talking not only about flexibility but the ability to move through a full range of motion.
 If flexibility was all that mattered to the high-velocity pitcher then women would be the hardest throwers in the game.
 Power and Flexibility is the ultimate combination of the high velocity pitcher; you can’t have one without the other.
 This is why I believe the Olympic Lifter is the ideal specimen for the developing pitcher.
 They can not only produce a ton of power but they can do it through a full range of motion.
 I have yet to find a sport that this type of training will not benefit.

 The hips are the connector of the lower-to-upper kinetic chain.
 It is ideal for the elite athlete to have full functionality in this region.
 The hips are almost as malleable as the shoulders.
 The leg can move in multiple directions in the hip socket.
 The directions include; abduction to adduction and internal to external rotation.
 This means up and down and twisting back and forth.
 Studies show high-velocity pitchers have more of the ability to move the legs in all these directions within the hips (2).
 When developing the high-velocity pitcher it is critical that all hip mobility issues be remedied.

 The Science Behind Hip Mobility and 3X Pitching